YebowenHu/SportsGen/README.md

         -ratio "1:5" \
         -anonymous False

- # @bench_size: int, number of instance you want in your testset
+ # @bench_size: int, number of instances you want in your test set
- # @strong_team_strength: int, the lowest player score in strong team
+ # @strong_team_strength: int, the lowest player score in a winner team
- # @weak_team_strength: int, the highest player score in weak team
+ # @weak_team_strength: int, the highest player score in a loser team
  # @ratio: str or float, set to "1:2", "1:3", "1:4", "1:5" as paper presented
  # @anonymous: bool, To mask the real player name, substitute it with player_id.
 ```